Words (The Monkees song): First version

 The first version was recorded in the More of The Monkees sessions.
 At this time, the Monkees were merely actors adding their vocals to songs with backing tracks played by session musicians to The Monkees TV show.
-Monkee Micky Dolenz, had already sung lead in "Last Train to Clarksville" and most of their eponymous debut album, served as lead vocalist again in this song, accompanied by fellow member Peter Tork on the verses.
+Monkee Micky Dolenz, who had already sung lead in "Last Train to Clarksville" and most of their eponymous debut album, served as lead vocalist again in this song, accompanied by fellow member Peter Tork on the verses.
 The backing vocals were recorded by Dolenz, Tork, Davy Jones, Boyce, Hart and others.

-Boyce and Hart were their producers and songwriters at the time and arranged a number of session musicians to play on the record, including Wayne Erwin on guitar (who also did backing vocals), Larry Taylor on bass and Billy Lewis on drums, also featuring a flute solo made by Ethmer Roten.
+Boyce and Hart were their producers and songwriters at the time and arranged a number of session musicians to play on the record, including Wayne Erwin on guitar (who also did backing vocals), Larry Taylor on bass, and Billy Lewis on drums, also featuring a flute solo made by Ethmer Roten.

-This version was aired during an episode of the first season of the series, "Monkees in Manhattan".
-In an episode part that shows a musical performance of the group, it features Jones (frontman) on drums, Tork (bassist) playing lead guitar, Michael Nesmith (guitarist) on bass and Dolenz (drummer) fronting the group.
+This version was aired during an episode of the first season of the series, "Monkees in Manhattan", showing a musical performance of the group with Jones (frontman) on drums, Tork (bassist) playing lead guitar, Michael Nesmith (guitarist) on bass, and Dolenz (drummer) fronting the group.